|About | Graduate | Undergraduate | Courses | People | Events | | Contact | Home|

 I enjoy collaboration; I have co-authored books and papers with altogether nineteen computational linguists, logicians, psychologists, semanticists, and syntacticians.

-My recent book on Quantification (Cambridge University Press, 2010; eBook and Cambridge Books Online) comments on research starting with the foundational work in the 1970s.
+My recent book on Quantification (Cambridge University Press, 2010; Cambridge Books Online) comments on research starting with the foundational work in the 1970s.
 It paints a vivid picture of generalized quantifiers and Boolean semantics.
 It explains how the discovery of diverse scope behavior in the 1990s transformed the view of quantification, and how the study of the internal composition of quantifiers has become central in recent years.
 It links formal semantics to advances in generative syntax, and systematically brings cross-linguistic data from around thirty languages to bear on the theoretical issues.